ComposableFi/composable-ibc/ibc/modules/ics02_client.md

 ### Client Context

-The client context is a trait encapsulates all the methods that allow access client and consensus state in the handlers.
+The client context traits encapsulate all the methods that allow access to client and consensus state in the handlers.
 To satisfy the client context, the Context object must implement the traits in the example code below
 ```text
     impl ClientReader for Context { ... }